 Jim Low - singer/songwriter

-REMEMBERING PROVATE SHIRLEY
+REMEMBERING PRIVATE SHIRLEY

-From memory I pictured it being somewhere off the main road in a bushland setting.
+A year or so ago I remembered visiting a miniature sandstone sphinx and pyramids on some of these Sunday picnics.
+From memory I pictured them being somewhere away from the main road in a bushland setting.
 I also associated a feeling of solemnity with these visits.
-I did a bit of ‘googling’ and found that these unusually placed Egyptian replicas were in Ku-ring-gai Chase behind Lady Davidson Home.
+I did a bit of 'googling' and found that these unusually placed Egyptian replicas were in Ku-ring-gai Chase behind Lady Davidson Home.
 The stone works were crafted by a returned World War 1 soldier named Private William Thomas Shirley.
-Shirley had been badly gassed during the war.
-He made the replicas in 1925 and 1926, while convalescing at Lady Davidson Home.
-They were to serve as a remembrance of those soldiers who did not return from the battle fields.

 During World War 2 my mother had joined the Voluntary Aid Detachment, receiving first aid training from the St John Ambulance Association to work in hospitals and convalescent homes like Lady Davidson Home.
-Perhaps she had actually worked at this home during the war and this accounted for our visits to such a special place.
+Perhaps she had actually worked at this hospital during the war and this accounted for our visits to such a special place.

-This week I purchased a little book of poems entitled Memories in Verse, by Percy Dixon.
+Recently I purchased a little book of poems entitled “Memories in Verse” by Percy Dixon.
 Unfortunately this little volume is undated but from an initial reading, I would guess that the 1930s or 1940s is not too wide of the mark.
+I was pleasantly surprised to come upon Dixon's poem Little Egypt, a simple, sincere homage to Private Shirley and his stone carvings.

 “…Along a byway lonely,

-I contemplate today.
+I contemplate today.”

 “Twas here that Private Shirley